Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Risk Mitigation Strategies

 \subsubsection{Pre-trained Language Models as Zero-shot Detectors}

 Another avenue of research involves utilizing pre-trained models in a zero-shot setting to discern text written by AI, all without the necessity for additional training or data collection~\cite{Su2023DetectLLMLL,ZeroGPT,Wang2023BotOH,Gehrmann2019GLTRSD}.
 According to~\cite{Mitchell2023DetectGPTZM}, these techniques often set a threshold for the predicted per-token log probability to identify AI-generated texts.
 This approach relies on the observation that passages generated by AI often exhibit a negative log probability curvature.
+Specifically, AI-generated text, $x \sim p_\theta(\cdot)$, tends to lie in regions of negative curvature in the log-likelihood landscape, $\log p(x)$, where nearby samples (i.e., similar texts) generally have lower model log-probability on average.
+In contrast, human-written text, $x \sim p_{\text{real}}(\cdot)$, typically does not occupy regions with clearly defined negative curvature, and nearby samples may exhibit either higher or lower log-probability without a consistent pattern as shown in Figure~\ref{fig:log_likelihood}.

 While this method mitigates the risk of data poisoning attacks and minimizes data and resource overheads, it remains vulnerable to other adversarial attacks such as spoofing and paraphrasing~\cite{Krishna2023ParaphrasingED,Sadasivan2023CanAT}.